RoadieHQ/marketing-site/content/backstage/plugins/api-docs.md

 seo:
   # Don't forget to end with "| Roadie"
-  title: 'Backstage AWS Lambda Plugin | Roadie'
+  title: 'Backstage API Docs Plugin | Roadie'
   description: |
     Components to discover and display API entities as an extension to the catalog plugin.